edward-r/ai-lab/prompt-maker-cli-tui-uat-atomic-prompts.md

 ## Validation

+- Run `/new` and confirm it only resets.
-- Run `/new --reuse` and confirm session behavior matches documented expectation.
+- Run `/reuse` and confirm it loads meta instructions.
 ```

 ---